Why it matters

 Magnification is one of the most commonly misunderstood specifications in rangefinder marketing.
 The Golf Monthly test team put it plainly: do not get distracted by large range numbers.
 What matters is whether you can read the display clearly in the conditions where you play.

 Display technology matters more than the headline number.
 LCD displays are adequate in most conditions.
-OLED displays — now available on the Shot Scope Pro L5 at £169, Voice Caddie L6, Bushnell Pro XM and others — are noticeably sharper and brighter in the flat grey light that characterises British golf mornings.
+OLED displays, now available on the Shot Scope Pro L5 at £169, Voice Caddie L6, and Bushnell Pro XM, are noticeably sharper and brighter in the flat grey light that characterises British golf mornings.
 Auto-brightness adjustment, now standard on premium devices, removes the need to manually manage the display.

-Dual-colour displays — red and black toggle — solve the visibility problem from the other direction.
+Dual-colour displays with a red and black toggle solve the visibility problem from the other direction.
 Shot Scope Pro ZR, TecTecTec KLYR, Blue Tees Series 3 Max E all offer this.
 In bright sunshine a red display can be harder to read; in low light a black display may struggle.
 The toggle removes the issue.

 How important is build quality and weather resistance?